falcaodiogo/PIOT-SoSe26/README.md

 Phase 3: Breadboard Prototyping

-Digital Inputs: ilt switch
+Digital Inputs: tilt switch, water/humidity detector and obstacle detector

-Analog Inputs (Water & Obstacles): water/humidity detector and obstacle detector
+Analog Inputs : We dont have any

 Basic Outputs (Buzzer): Wire up the passive buzzer.
 Write logic on the ESP32 to turn them on when the shock sensor is triggered